 We turned onto Highway 42 and the guy jumped back into his truck and followed us!
 Can you believe this?!
 He followed us for about 10 miles before he turned elsewhere.
 We were both so upset and confused and couldn’t understand what he had against us.
 We weren’t on anyone’s private property.
 The road was clearly a public road.
 We weren’t even near anyone’s home.
 He had no reason to treat us that way.

 We were still shaken up by it but decided to keep on exploring.
 We made one more stop and had dinner before heading back to the motel.
-Just want to note that everyone else we encountered while in Door County was friendly to us.
+Just want to note that everyone else we encountered while in Door County was friendly.
 Though northern Wisconsin isn’t the most diverse area, the pickup truck guy was the only one who treated us poorly.
 I’m not sure what was going through his mind, but he wasn’t representative of the whole area.
-I wouldn’t let that unfortunate incident hold any of you back from taking that fall drive!
+I wouldn’t let that unfortunate incident hold any of you back from taking that fall drive.

 Favorite Door County Stops